 - the Youth Programs Officer in their Department Area office

-- the SFYS agency located in their area.
+SFYS agency located in their area.

-SFYS’ contribution to the Education State
+SFYS and the Education State

 SFYS operates alongside the

-Navigator Program, an Education State initiative that commenced in 2016, to enable a more holistic approach to supporting vulnerable young people to stay engaged with education.
+Navigator program, an Education State initiative that commenced in 2016, to enable a more holistic approach to supporting vulnerable young people to stay engaged with education.

-While SFYS agencies work with schools to support vulnerable students to remain engaged in their education, the Navigator Program provides direct support to young people who have completely disengaged and are no longer attending school, to help them re-engage with their education.
+While SFYS agencies work with schools to support vulnerable students to remain engaged in their education, the Navigator program provides direct support to young people who have completely disengaged and are no longer attending school, to help them re-engage with their education.

 SFYS will directly contribute to the Education State target aimed at breaking the link between disadvantage and outcomes for students, by supporting students vulnerable to disengagement to stay in school.